bioidiap/bob.bio.htface/doc/transfer_learning/siamese.rst

 Can we train a modality specific embedding on top of this prior?

-If our current feature detectors preserve some information about the image modality, will invalidate our base hypothesis and we to approach the taks we could just train a shallow network on top of this prior (or other classifier).
+If our current feature detectors preserve some information about the image modality, it invalidates our base hypothesis and we could approach the taks by just training a shallow network on top of this prior (or other classifier).

-2. If the first question is a negative, it suggests that information about the image modality carried in the input signal is suppresed by the deep set of feature detectors.
+2. If the first question is a negative, it suggests that information about the image modality carried in the input signal is suppressed by the deep set of feature detectors.
 The question here is, can we retrain a subset of the first layers in order to preserve the modality information?

-To approch those two questions we designed two set of experiments.
+To approach those two questions we designed two set of experiments.

+..
+Todo Describe the motivation of Siamese and triplets

 Siamese Networks